Payman

-Payman (پیمان /fa/) was a cultural and political magazine in Iran.
+Payman (پیمان /fa/, literally 'Promise') was a cultural and political magazine in Iran.
 It was one of the periodicals which was published and edited by Iranian religious reformist Ahmad Kasravi in the period 1933–1942.

 History and profile

 The first issue of Payman appeared in December 1933.
 The title of the magazine was a reference to another magazine with the same name in which Ziya Gökalp, an Ottoman nationalist intellectual, published articles at the beginning of the 20th century.
 Kasravi's close ally Reza Soltanzadeh was the editor of Payman.
 Nearly all the articles published in the magazine were written by Kasravi.
 Payman came out biweekly during the first six months.
 Then it was published on a monthly basis and became the official organ of the political party, Azadegan, in 1941 when Kasravi founded the party.

 In the first seven years the subtitle of Payman was gozaresh-e sharq va gharb (Persian: Account of East and West).
 Then it was changed to dar bareh-ye shenakhtan-e jahan (Persian: On Knowing the World) and gozaresh-e jahan (Persian: World Report).
 Payman folded in 1942 and was succeeded by Parcham.